IntianDayor/login-dashboard-project/SYSTEM_ARCHITECTURE.md

 ## 1. System at a glance

 The application is a server-rendered static-page frontend with JavaScript-driven API calls.
 PHP API endpoints enforce authentication and authorization where required, persist application data and sessions in MySQL, send contact-form email through SendGrid, and store uploaded binary assets in Cloudflare R2.
-Images are served back to the browser through an authenticated backend proxy rather than the R2 public URL directly; resumes (PDFs) are still delivered from the R2 public URL.
+Images and the latest resume PDF are served back to the browser through authenticated backend proxies rather than directly from an R2 public URL.
 The application itself is disposable: persistent state is kept outside the web container.

 ```mermaid
 flowchart LR